-Currently, landfilling (and leakage into nature) is widely considered the predominant scenario for plastic waste globally.
-We combined data from different sources and experts on the growth in plastic production, plastic waste supply and demand and its expected preferential treatment method.
-Today, landfilling is globally seen as the dominant treatment method for plastic waste.
-However, this is expected to change as governments begin implementing policies to curtail plastic waste and transform it into a new raw material for the chemical industry.
-It could be utilised as an energy carrier or, preferably, as a feedstock, or even a combination of both.
+Currently, landfilling (and leakage into nature) is considered the predominant scenario for plastic globally.
+We combined data from different source experts on the growth in plastic production, pla waste supply and demand and its expected pref treatment method.
+Today, landfilling is globally the dominant treatment method for plastic wast However, this is expected to change as governme begin implementing policies to curtail plastic wa and transform it into a new raw material for the chemical industry.
+It could be utilised as an ene carrier or, preferably, as a feedstock, or even a combination of both.